2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

 - *Portfolio Website*
   - *Description:* My portfolio showcases my skills and includes my CV written in Typst.
 It highlights my journey to become a web developer.
-  - *Technologies Used:* Nuxt.js, Vue.js, VueUse
+  - *Technologies Used:* Nuxt.js, Vue.js, VueUse, Sass
   - *Challenges Overcome:* Designing a clean and professional layout, optimizing for SEO, and ensuring fast load times.
   - *Impact:* Enhanced personal branding and online presence.